 The name of the elliptic curve to be used for generating the ECC keypair.
-For definitions see IANA TLS Supported Groups.
+Supported curve names can be found in the IANA TLS Supported Groups section, under the Description field.

 The client-defined alias of the key.

 The key ID of the key pair being generated.